Police: Man identified himself as officer, offers students candy

 The students declined the candy and the subject told them he was a police officer and showed the students the badge, officials said.

 Police say they made contact with the driver of the car who told officers he was in the neighborhood campaigning.
 The individual is not a police officer in Bowling Green or in any nearby counties.
-Officials did not release the identity of the individual and if he faces any charges.
+Officials did not release the identity of the individual as it’s unclear if he faces any charges at this time.

+Kentucky law for impersonating a peace officer states that “A person is guilty of impersonating a peace officer if he pretends to be a peace officer, or to represent a law enforcement agency or act with the authority or approval of law enforcement agency, with intent to induce another to submit to the pretended official authority or otherwise to act in reliance upon the pretense to his prejudice.”

+While this individual may have identified himself as an officer, it’s not clear that he did so to gain anything.

 “BGPD has taken appropriate action to ensure this incident does not occur anymore in the future,” the post stated.
 “We are glad this incident was not a true “Stranger Danger”, but we want to use it as a teaching moment and reminder that children should be counseled to never approach vehicles or subjects offering something to them.
 Stay safe Bowling Green.”